-Paragraph 2.3.1 highlights the distribution of males and females across the pay quartiles.
-Around a third (32%) of all male employees have been counted in the lowest pay quartile.
-A significant proportion (32%) of the staff that appear in this lower pay quartile work in the council's Grounds Maintenance department or maintenance teams, the vast majority of which are male.
+- 3.2.1 Paragraph 2.3.1 highlights the distribution of males and females across the pay quartiles.
+A third of all male employees have been counted in the lowest pay quartile.
+A significant proportion (33%) of the staff that appear in this lower pay quartile work in the council's Grounds Maintenance department, maintenance or Housing caretaker teams, the vast majority of which are male.
 The ratio of males to females is ordinarily higher in manual roles and attracting women into these positions is a noted national challenge.
-Strategies the council is implementing to increase diversity in this area include creating gender neutral job titles.

-The data continues to indicate a correlation between working hours, gender and the pay quartiles.
-Overall, 22% of the posts included in the calculations are part time, the majority of which (86%) are undertaken by female staff.
-A significant proportion (61%) of these part-time posts appear in the middle of the pay spectrum, where the majority (60%) of females have been counted.
-Indeed, the Office of National Statistics consistently reports that women fill more part-time jobs and that this is generally less well paid than full-time work.
+Strategies the council is implementing to increase diversity in this area include creating gender neutral job titles. - 3.2.2 The data continues to indicate a correlation between working hours, gender and the pay quartiles.
+Overall, 26% of the posts included in the calculations are part time.
+While the proportion of men working part-time hours is increasing, the majority of part-time roles (73%) are undertaken by female staff.
+The Office of National Statistics consistently reports that women fill more part-time jobs and that this is generally less well paid than full-time work.
+Indeed, 63% of part-time posts appear in the lower half of our pay spectrum.

-With this correlation in mind, the councils has introduced and will continue to support initiatives to increase gender diversity within the upper pay quartile.
+With this correlation in mind, the council has introduced and will continue to support initiatives to increase gender diversity within the upper pay quartile:

-- The council's agile working culture encourages flexibility in working hours and location. - Prior to recruiting externally or seeking candidates for promotion, the council carefully considers whether working hours and locations can be flexible and, if the post is full time, whether it could be undertaken on a part-time basis.
+- The council's agile working culture encourages flexibility in working hours and location. - Prior to recruiting externally or seeking candidates for promotion, the council carefully considers whether working hours and locations can be flexible and, if the post is full-time, whether it could be undertaken on a part-time basis.
 This is then clearly stated on the advert in order to remove such barriers and increase diversity in recruitment and promotion activities.
 Job sharing options are also considered. - It is recognised that working part-time can impact on the ability to attend training courses, which may then impact on career progression.
 The council therefore considers its training programmes carefully in order to reduce barriers to development.
 A range of flexible development opportunities are available, including coaching, mentoring, in house training and formal qualifications.
-When considering our training courses we put on shorter courses or split over different days to enable part-time staff to attend.
-Since the start of the pandemic learning and development activities have taken place remotely, which increases accessibly even further as sessions can be recorded and viewed at any time. - The council also runs training courses and provides dedicated support aimed at helping managers understand the provisions of the Equality Act 2010 and ensure fair, non-discriminatory and consistent processes are followed in matters such as recruitment and promotion. - In order to reduce the gender pay gap further, the council offers supportive options for those returning from maternity leave and encourages greater sharing of caring responsibilities through raising awareness of benefits and initiatives such as Flexible Working, Shared Parental Leave and Tax-Free Childcare.
+When considering our training courses we put on shorter courses or split over different days to enable part-time staff to attend, as well as co-ordinating sessions with school terms to give working parents the best chance of being able to attend.
+To increase accessibility even further we deliver courses remotely or in a hybrid manner where possible, and record our sessions so they can be viewed at any time.

+- The council also runs training courses and provides dedicated support aimed at helping managers understand the provisions of the Equality Act 2010 and ensure fair, non-discriminatory and consistent processes are followed in matters such as recruitment and promotion. - In order to reduce the gender pay gap further, the council offers supportive options for those returning from maternity leave and encourages greater sharing of caring responsibilities through raising awareness of benefits and initiatives such as Flexible Working, Shared Parental Leave and Tax-Free Childcare.